Michalis-Mel/TechDegree-Project-4/README.md

     8. Changed the background from the main game page

     9. Changed the color from the title in the main game page

+    10. Changed the reset button to 'play again' after the user finishes the game